fudgemss/avio-wiki/docs/index.md

 Automated, Immersive, and Built for Performance.

 On this documentation site, you will find all the information you need to get started with Avio Bot.
-We also have a [Frequently Asked Questions](https://aviobot.app/faq) page, where you will answers to the most commonly asked questions within the community.
+We also have a [Frequently Asked Questions](https://aviobot.app/faq) page, where you will find the answers to the most commonly asked questions within the community.

-As always, if you are unable to find the answer to your questions either on our FAQ page, or throughout our docs, you are more than welcome to open a ticket in **#tickets** in our [Support Server](https://aviobot.app/discord) and we'll be more than happy to assist you.
+As always, if you are unable to find the answers to your questions either on our FAQ page, or throughout our docs, you are more than welcome to open a ticket in **#tickets** in our [Support Server](https://aviobot.app/discord) and we'll be more than happy to assist you.

 [Get Started →](getting-started.md){ .md-button }